BALCAS ENERGY TERMS & CONDITIONS OF SALE

 - Headings do not affect the interpretation of these terms.

-2.1 These Terms and the Order are considered by Balcas to set out the whole agreement between the Customer and Balcas for the sale of the Goods (including any instalment or delivery of the Goods or parts of them).
+2.1 Balcas Energy Terms & Conditions and the Order are considered by Balcas to set out the whole agreement between the Customer and Balcas for the sale of the Goods (including any instalment or delivery of the Goods or parts of them).
 The Customer must ensure that it reads and understands these Terms before submitting an Order, as the Customer will be bound by the Terms once a contract comes into existence in accordance with clause 2.5.

-2.2 If any of these Terms are inconsistent with any term of the Order, the details contained on the Order shall prevail.
+2.2 If any of these Terms are inconsistent with any term of the Order (save as to price, as provided to in clause 2.8), the details contained on the Order shall prevail.

 2.3 The Order is an offer by the Customer to enter into a binding contract, which Balcas is free to accept or decline at its absolute discretion.

-2.4 These Terms shall become binding on the Customer and Balcas when Balcas issues the Customer with written acceptance of an Order (Order Confirmation).
+2.4 These Terms shall become binding on the Customer and Balcas when Balcas issues the Customer with written acceptance of an Order (Order Confirmation) subject always to clause 2.8.

 2.5 The Customer must ensure that the details on the Order Confirmation are complete and accurate.
-Balcas will only accept changes to an Order Confirmation that are confirmed in writing by one or more of Balcas’ authorised employees or agents.
+Balcas will only accept changes requested by the Customer to an Order Confirmation that are confirmed in writing by one or more of Balcas’ authorised employees or agents.

 2.7 Balcas shall assign an order number to the Order and inform the Customer of this in the Order Confirmation.